 Anyone may request service for a child (birth to 18 years) as long as the legal guardian is aware of the request.
-Our Intake Manager Coleen receives all requests and will contact you as soon as possible.
+Our Intake Manager receives all requests and will contact you within 10 working days.

 We recognize that the family is the most important influence in a person’s life.
 We encourage the family’s involvement in all services.